nylas/nylas-ruby/README.md

 ### App ID and Secret

-Before you can interact with the Inbox API, you need to register for the Nilas Developer Program at [https://www.nilas.com/](https://www.nilas.com/).
+Before you can interact with the Inbox API, you need to register for the Nylas Developer Program at [https://www.nylas.com/](https://www.nylas.com/).
 After you've created a developer account, you can create a new application to generate an App ID / Secret pair.

 Generally, you should store your App ID and Secret into environment variables to avoid adding them to source control.
 That said, in the example project and code snippets below, the values were added to `config/environments/development.rb` for convenience.

 ### Authentication

-The Nilas REST API uses server-side (three-legged) OAuth, and the Ruby gem provides convenience methods that simplify the OAuth process.
-For more information about authenticating with Nilas, visit the [Developer Documentation](https://www.nilas.com/docs/knowledgebase#authentication).
+The Nylas REST API uses server-side (three-legged) OAuth, and the Ruby gem provides convenience methods that simplify the OAuth process.
+For more information about authenticating with Nylas, visit the [Developer Documentation](https://www.nylas.com/docs/knowledgebase#authentication).

-**Step 1: Redirect the user to Nilas:**
+**Step 1: Redirect the user to Nylas:**

 ```ruby
 require 'inbox'